Marching ants: Implementation

-The easiest way to achieve this animation is by drawing the selection using a pen pattern that contains diagonal lines.
-If the selection outline is only one pixel thick, the slices out of the pattern will then look like a dashed line, and the animation can easily be achieved by simply shifting the pattern one pixel sideways and redrawing the outline.
-The method has the disadvantage of not looking like marching ants with selection borders that are not parallel to the coordinate axes.
+A common way to achieve the effect is by drawing the selection using a pen pattern that contains diagonal lines, and removing all but the outer edge.
+If the selection outline is only one pixel thick, the slices out of the pattern will then look like a dashed line, and the marching animation can easily be achieved by simply shifting the pattern one pixel and redrawing the outline.
+However, selection borders that are not parallel to the coordinate axes will reveal the underlying implementation and compromise the effect.